initpy/go-book/slices.rst

     :linenos:

     //declare a slice of ints
-    var a []int //notice how we didn't specify a size.
+    var array []int // Notice how we didn't specify a size.

 As we see in the above snippet, we can declare a slice literal just like an array literal, except that we leave out the size number.